A Unified Approach to Total Vertex Irregularity Strength: Main Results

-\end{theorem} \begin{proof} The smallest possible weight for a vertex $v$ of degree 3 is 4, which occurs when all the edges incident to $v$ and $v$ itself are labeled 1.
-If $k = \mathrm{tvs}(W_n)$, then by similar reasoning, the largest possible weight for a vertex of degree 4 in $W_n$ is $4k$.

-There are $4k - 3$ possible weights in the range $[4, 4k - 3]$ for the $n$ vertices of degree 3.
-Therefore, we have
+\begin{proof} First, we establish a lower bound.
+For a cycle vertex \(v\) (degree 3), the smallest possible weight is 4 when all incident edges and \(v\) itself are labeled 1, while the largest possible weight is \(4k\) if \(k=\mathrm{tvs}(W_n)\), giving \(4k-3\) possible values for cycle-vertex weights.
+Since there are \(n\) cycle vertices, we need \( 4k - 3 \geq n, \) so